The First Omen Review (2024)

 The horror elements are well crafted, avoiding cheap jump scares in favor of a more psychological approach, the film haunts you with its graphic imagery and disturbing sequences, and Margaret's journey from innocence to darkness was excellent to watch unfold.

-The ending to the film was brilliant, and a sequel to the prequel (Hey, that rhymed), will most definitely be released at some point.
+The ending to the film I really liked too, and a sequel to the prequel (Hey, that rhymed), will most definitely be released at some point.

 Director Arkasha Stevenson also demonstrated a keen understanding of the original film's tone and atmosphere, and delivered a prequel that honors its legacy while offering fresh insights.